 La Aldea coffee is a true delight, offering a harmonious blend of enticing flavors.
 This regional coffee from our coffee partner Plurilateral in Colombia starts with the comforting sweetness of Toffee, followed by the bright and zesty notes of Kumquat.
 As you explore further, the subtle hints of Dried Fruits unfold, adding depth and complexity to each sip.
 Finally, a gentle caress of milk chocolate rounds off the experience, creating a complete, indulgent finish.

 The coffee is of the Caturra, Castillo Colombia & Typica varieties.
-The plots are located between 1680-2000 metersabove sea level, and the process used is washed with a fermentation of 48 hours before and after washing.
+The plots are located between 1680-2000 metersabove sea level.
+The process used is washed with a fermentation of 48 hours before and after washing.